calchiwo/ExplainThisRepo/README.md

 How it’s typically used

-High-level structure (based on available info)
+High-level structure (based on available information)

 If a README is missing or weak, ExplainThisRepo still attempts a best-effort explanation.